williamtroup/Calendar.js/docs/CUSTOM_TRIGGERS.md

 ***Parameter: date***: '*Object*' - The new display date.

 ### **options.onToday()**:
-Fires when the calendar is moved to todays date.
+Fires when the calendar is moved to today's date.

 ### **options.onSetDate( *date* )**:
 Fires when the calendar date is set manually.